benlucchesi/grails-cookie-session/README.md

 ## Relationship to grails-cookie-session plugin
 This project started as a fix to the grails-cookie-session plugin.
-However after sorting through architectural issues and attempting to fix the code so that it supported my use-cases, the project because a complete rewrite.
+However after sorting through architectural issues and attempting to fix the code so that it supported my use-cases, the project became a complete rewrite.
 With that said, this project would not have been possible (or at least would have taken much longer!) had it not been for the original work.
 Many thanks to Masatoshi Hayashi for giving me a place to start.